trial-trl/intl-pluralrules/README.md

 In order to support all available locales, their data needs to be included in the package.
 This means that when minified and gzipped, the above-documented usage adds about 7kB to your application's production size.
-If this is a concern, you can use `intl-pluralrules/factory` and [make-plural] to build a PluralRules class with locale support limited to only what you actually use.
+If this is a concern, you can use `intl-pluralrules/factory` and original [make-plural] to build a PluralRules class with locale support limited to only what you actually use.

 [make-plural]: https://www.npmjs.com/package/make-plural